meshy/framewirc/README.md

 Unfortunately, there's no ["One True Way"][xkcd-standards] when it comes to IRC.
-Many networks and servers have their own way of doing things that are not entirely compatible with the others.
+Many networks and servers have their own way of doing things that are not entirely compatible with others.
 There's nothing wrong with this, exactly, but it does mean that until this library is a little more mature, it might not correctly deal with all these eccentricities.
 If you find an issue that is not correctly dealt with, please [log an issue on github][github-issues].